stepholo/alx-project-nexus/README.md

 # Shopvana E-Commerce Backend

 Shopvana is a robust backend system for an e-commerce platform, built with Django and Django REST Framework.
-It supports product catalog management, user authentication, order processing, payments, reviews, wishlists, and more.
+It supports product catalog management, user authentication, order processing, payments, reviews and wishlists.
 This project is designed for real-world scalability and maintainability, and is a portfolio-ready showcase for backend engineering skills.

 ---